We all have been degraded. We all will be the greatest. - The Maine

 So they refurbished the shop, making the necessary repairs, and reopened it as District Two's first book sanctuary.
 Conceptually, it was simple.
 One picked up a book, perused it to their heart's content, and then returned it for the next reader when they were finished.

-The Wagner family became so infatuated with the concept (and the good PR) that they donated a generous grant to help keep the sanctuary self-sustaining.
+The Wagner family became so infatuated with the concept (and the good publicity) that they donated a generous grant to help keep the sanctuary self-sustaining.
 Felix hadn't been pleased, but Aniston had stepped in immediately as peacemaker ("Just because I like you doesn't mean I have to like your family, An," Felix had spat at her, irritably.)

 Cato dodged left, and then agilely swung the old, wooden sword at Dicey's side.
 "Point."